 It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available.
-Paying particular attention the rear extension, the attic conversion, location of the WC and rear patio door.
+Paying particular attention to the changed internal layout to form the larger bathroom at first floor level and the creation of the WC at ground floor level.